scikit-shapes/scikit-shapes/docs/user_guide/3_multiple_shapes/a_registration/intrinsic_deformation.md

 ## Code

 Intrinsic Deformation is accessible in scikit-shapes through the class [`IntrinsicDeformation`][skshapes.morphing.IntrinsicDeformation].
-The argument `n_step` controls ther number of time steps $T$, the higher `n_step` is, the more flexible is the model.
+The argument `n_step` controls the number of time steps $T$, the higher `n_step` is, the more flexible is the model.
 However, the memory impact grows linearly in `n_step` and the running time is also impacted.
 The Riemannian metric is given with the argument `metric`.
 Available metrics in scikit-shapes can be found in the module [`skshapes.morphing.metrics`][skshapes.morphing.metrics].

 - [`as-isometric-as-possible`][skshapes.morphing.metrics.AsIsometricAsPossible] (requires points and edges)
 - [`shell-energy`][skshapes.morphing.metrics.ShellEnergyMetric] (requires triangles)